 Bryan was an adjunct professor in the Civil Engineering Department at UBC from 1972 to 2015, teaching undergraduate and graduate courses in the legal aspects of engineering and project management.
 Learn more about this program here.

-Bryan is a founding member of the Canadian College of Construction Lawyers, an organization made up of the most respected construction lawyers across Canada.
+Bryan is a founding Fellow of the Canadian College of Construction Lawyers, an organization consisting of leading, high-profile construction lawyers across Canada.
 A member of many construction-related organizations, Bryan is a past Chairman of the national and BC Construction Law Sections of the Canadian Bar Association.
 He also served on the Construction Dispute Resolution Advisory Committee to the British Columbia International Commercial Arbitration Centre.

 * Denotes law corporation